Teresa (Teri) Foy, PhD - Bristol Myers Squibb

 Biography

 Teri Foy is an immunologist with more than 25 years of biotechnology and pharmaceutical industry experience developing novel therapeutics in the areas of oncology and inflammation.
-At Bristol Myers Squibb, Teri leads the Immuno-Oncology and Cell Therapy Thematic Research Center.
-With a mission to drive leadership in the use of immune effector cell-based therapies in hematological and solid cancers, Teri and her team focus on the development and translation of Bristol Myers Squibb’s early I-O and cell therapy pipeline from discovery through human proof of concept.
+At Bristol Myers Squibb, Teri leads the Cancer Immunology and Cell Therapy Thematic Research Center.
+With a mission to drive leadership in the use of immune effector cell-based therapies in hematological and solid cancers, Teri and her team focus on the development and translation of Bristol Myers Squibb’s early immuno-oncology (I-O) and cell therapy pipeline from discovery through human proof of concept.
 As part of her research, Teri also oversees close collaborations with other key research areas across the company, as well as external scientific partnerships.

 Prior to her role at Bristol Myers Squibb, Teri worked at Celgene for more than five years.
 She was instrumental in establishing Celgene’s Seattle site, focusing initially on building the I-O strategy and pipeline, and subsequently expanding focus to include oversight of Celgene’s cell therapy research and early development strategy and pipeline.
 She and her team spearheaded foundational research in numerous novel targets, including innate immune cells, myeloid cells and regulatory T cells.